Ceded lands (Hawaii): Litigation involving the state's management of trust lands

 One major concern of Native Hawaiians and other Hawaiʻi residents has been the U.S. military’s use of large areas of trust land and its misuse of the land.
 In August 2019, the Hawaiʻi Supreme Court published Ching v.
 Case, ruling that the state has an affirmative duty to preserve and protect ceded lands.
 The case involved the state’s lease of approximately 22,900 acres to the U.S. military at Pōhakuloa on Hawaiʻi Island.
 The court concluded that an essential part of the state’s duty is an obligation to reasonably monitor a third party’s use of the property.

 Mauna Kea is also part of the corpus of Crown and Government Lands.
-Self-described "Protectors" of the mountain maintain that these lands were illegally seized, and the United States and State of Hawaiʻi therefore do not have rightful jurisdiction, and have asserted a number of legal claims to this effect.
+Some Native Hawaiians continue reiterating that lands were illegally seized, that the United States and State of Hawaiʻi therefore do not have rightful jurisdiction, and have asserted a number of legal claims to this effect.